 The time of a root canal treatment depends on each patient and the severity of infection and decay.
 Most root canals take under an hour or up to 90 minutes.
 Typically, we complete them in one or two visits.

 During a root canal, the infected pulp inside the tooth is removed, and the tooth interior is thoroughly cleaned and disinfected.
 Once cleaned, the tooth is filled and sealed with a safe rubber-like material called gutta-percha.

 A filling and crown go on top of the treated tooth to protect the tooth and restore its functionality.
 Root canals are a safe procedure that can preserve your smile.

 - Are you awake during a root canal?

 You’re awake during a root canal, but we use anesthesia for a pain-free and comfortable procedure.
 Most patients report that root canals aren’t any worse than a regular filling.

 - What are the disadvantages of a root canal?

 Root canals are safe and effective in removing bacteria, and the results last a long time, even a lifetime.
-One-on-one consultation an exam of your teeth will determine if a root canal is right for you.
+A one-on-one consultation and an exam of your teeth will determine if a root canal is right for you.

-The real danger is ignoring signs of a tooth infection or decay, which can lead to serious health issues if the infection spreads.
+The real danger is ignoring signs of a tooth infection or decay.
+This can lead to serious health issues if the infection spreads.
 Schedule your consultation for a root canal at Smile Connections Family Dental in Wichita, KS.